 There is a list of those who have died tragic and young deaths as has been noted in the media.

 There was an uptick of interest in this topic when 1993 Playmate of the Year Anna Nicole Smith, died of a drug overdose in 2007.
-As most of us know, Anna Nicole became a model beyond Playboy, famous for her curves and Marilyn Monroe style, Guess Jean ads and the like.
+As most of us know, Anna Nicole became a model beyond Playboy, famous for her curves and Marilyn Monroe style, Guess Jean ads and an early “Reality series.”
 Her personal life became infamous as a tabloid staple; marriage to the old, wealthy Texas oilman J. Howard Marshall.
 After Marshall’s death Anna Nicole was involved in a complicated legal battle trying to to claim something on the estate, Anna Nicole was not in Marshall’s will nor was one of his sons.

 Tabloids and mainstream media covered her court appearances, but her death by overdose on February 7, 2007 eclipsed all news for a few days.
 Mainstream media covered her death as it would a major political event.
 2007 was the last 2 years of George W. Bush’s Presidency, still before the social media explosion.